Texel in North Holland

 First, he leads us to an enclosure.
 There he fetches his three shepherd dogs, who in no time drive up a herd of sheep.
 On request, the dogs carry out every order that the sheep farmer has trained them to do.
 A fascinating spectacle!

 But even more exciting is the birth of twin sheep in the stable.
-While some visitors still with Lammetjes knuffle - cuddling with lambs - Hans explains to us why the ewes are brought into the barn.
-Suddenly he stops his lecture and draws one of the sheep mothers to him.
-"She'll get her lamb right away," he explains to us with a quick glance.
-Then his eyes focus on the pregnant ewe.
-With a few simple steps, he makes sure that the birth runs smoothly, and in no time the new inhabitant of the earth lies in front of us in the hay.
+While some visitors still with Lammetjes knuffle - cuddling with lambs - are busy, Hans explains why the ewes are brought into the barn.
+Suddenly he interrupts his lecture and pulls one of the sheep mothers over to him.
+“She's about to get her lamb,” he explains with a quick glance to us.
+But then his gaze is focused on the pregnant ewe.
+With a few simple steps he ensures that the birth goes smoothly, and in no time the new inhabitant of the earth is lying in front of us in the hay.

 Delicious cheese from Texel sheep, goats and cattle

 The milk from Texel sheep, goats and cattle is processed into delicious cheese by Anton Witte in his cheese factory Wezenspyk in Den Burg.
 He is quite inventive in the production.
 He spices his cheeses with mustard seeds, salted nuts, herbs and fenugreek.
 If you want, you can take part in a guided tour of the cheese dairy.
 Such is offered from Tuesday to Friday at 14.00 clock.
 With subsequent tasting!
 If you do not have the time, you can watch the cheese maker through a glass pane during the manufacturing process.
 In the shop you can buy the award-winning cheeses fresh.
 Or you can try it at the Hofcafé.